 Going with a hardware refresh can be tricky because you have to determine if a troublesome device is better off getting refreshed or replaced altogether.
 On one hand, you don’t want to sink money into hardware that’s a lost cause, and on the other hand, you don’t want to buy a new and expensive piece of equipment like a server unit if you can get the results you’re looking for by swapping out an inexpensive component.
 For a major decision like this, it’s a good move to first check with your IT consultant.

 Of course, no technology is perfect and every piece of hardware will eventually fail or become obsolete.
 When this happens, you’re going to want a technology expert in your corner to help you select a new piece of equipment that’s right for you.
-All Business Technologies can assist you with this, along with all four of these IT maintenance practices.
+COMPANYNAME can assist you with this, along with all four of these IT maintenance practices.